prgit21/Computer-Networks/final.md

 unreliable network code using CRC (16-bits) Technique.

 5. Write a program to implement internet checksum for error correction and detection.
-Possible
+Done

 6. Write a program to achieve Traffic management at Flow level by implementing Leaky                            Done Bucket Algorithm.

 7. Packets from different flows arrive at a switch or router for processing.
 A good scheduling technique treats the different flows in a fair and appropriate manner.
+Done,do delete
-Possible Implement priority queuing as a technique to improve Quality of Service.
+Implement priority queuing as a technique to improve Quality of Service.

 8. Write a program to imcplement Go Back N sliding window protocol                                              Done